 The following year saw Central Intelligence released in theaters to a $35 million opening, once again sending Johnson below the figure he started with in 2002.
 The film still had a healthy performance both domestically and worldwide, but it is difficult to determine how much of that was Johnson and how much was co-star Kevin Hart.

-Moana also was a strong performer, although notably grossed significantly less than Frozen and Zootopia, but given their respective histories this case is more a show of strength for the Disney brand than it is for Johnson himself.
+Moana was also a strong performer, although notably grossed significantly less than Frozen and Zootopia, but given their respective histories this case is more a show of strength for the Disney brand than it is for Johnson himself.

 The Fate of the Furious had the biggest worldwide opening ever back in April, although is unlikely to unseat Furious 7 as the highest-grossing entry in the franchise.
 Interestingly, the latest Fast and Furious film has had far longer legs internationally than it has at the domestic box office, where it has in fact seen declining returns.